Newsletter Signup - Under Article / In Page

 Hummingbird Bioscience

-Hummingbird Bioscience – which raised $125 million in series C financing in 2021, led by Novo Holdings – is attempting to lead a new way of engineering precision biotherapeutics that can define the future of precision medicine, with a focus on important biologically validated targets in cancer and autoimmune disease that have previously been elusive and difficult to drug.
+Hummingbird Bioscience, which raised $125 million in series C financing in 2021 in a round led by Novo Holdings, is attempting to lead a new way of engineering precision biotherapeutics that can define the future of precision medicine, with a focus on important biologically validated targets in cancer and autoimmune disease that have previously been elusive and difficult to drug.

-Hummingbird’s lead candidate (currently in phase 1b trials) is HMBD-001.
-It is an anti-HER3 monoclonal antibody, meaning it targets HER3, which is a potent driver of tumor growth and resistance against cancer drugs, as its activation is driven by the dimerization with HER2 and EGFR, triggering the MAPK/PI3K signaling pathway that promotes cancer cell division and growth.
-HMBD-001 is engineered to bind strongly and specifically to the dimerization interface of HER3, which allows it to interfere with HER3’s ability to dimerize and block its activation.
+Hummingbird’s lead candidate is HMBD-001, an anti-HER3 monoclonal antibody.
+This means it targets HER3, which is a potent driver of tumor growth and resistance against cancer drugs, as its activation is driven by the dimerization (the process of joining two identical or similar molecular entities by bonds) with HER2 and EGFR, triggering the MAPK/PI3K signaling pathway, which promotes cancer cell division and growth.
+HMBD-001 is engineered to bind strongly and specifically to the dimerization interface of HER3, allowing it to interfere with HER3’s ability to dimerize and block its activation.

-In May this year, Hummingbird announced that it had entered into a clinical trial collaboration and supply agreement with Merck to evaluate HMBD-001 in combination with Merck’s cetuximab in squamous non-small cell lung carcinoma.
+The company also entered into a clinical trial collaboration and supply agreement with Merck in May 2023 to evaluate HMBD-001 in combination with Merck’s cetuximab in squamous non-small cell lung carcinoma.

 KBP Biosciences